jundalisay/spblist/content/en/research/physics/capra/chapter-16.md

 Pythagoreans regarded symmetric number patterns as the essence of all things; Plato believed that the atoms of the four elements had the shapes of regular solids, and most Greek astronomers thought that the heavenly bodies moved in circles because the circle was the geometrical figure with the highest degree of symmetry.

 The attitude of Eastern philosophy with regard to symmetry is in striking contrast to that of the ancient Greeks.

 Mystical traditions in the Far East frequently use symmetric patterns as symbols or as meditation devices, but the concept of symmetry does not seem to play any major role in their philosophy.
-Like geometry, it is thought to be a construct of the mind, rather than a property of nature, and thus of no fundamental im- portance.
-Accordingly, many Eastern art forms have a striking predilection for asymmetry and often avoid all regular or geo- metrical shapes.
+Like geometry, it is thought to be a construct of the mind, rather than a property of nature, and thus of no fundamental importance.

+Accordingly, many Eastern art forms have a striking predilection for asymmetry and often avoid all regular or geometrical shapes.
 The Zen-inspired paintings of China and Japan, often executed in the so-called ‘one-corner’ style, or the irregular arrangements of flagstones in Japanese gardens clearly illustrate this aspect of Far-Eastern culture.

-It would seem, then, that the search for fundamental sym- metries in particle physics is part of our Hellenic heritage which is, somehow, inconsistent with the general world view that begins to emerge from modern science.
+It would seem, then, that the search for fundamental symmetries in particle physics is part of our Hellenic heritage which is, somehow, inconsistent with the general world view that begins to emerge from modern science.
 The emphasis on symmetry, however, is not the only aspect of particle physics.
-In contrast to the ‘static’ symmetry approach, there has always

-been a ‘dynamic’ school of thought which does not regard the particle patterns as fundamental features of nature, but attempts to understand them as a consequence of the dynamic nature and essential interrelation of the subatomic world.
-The re- maining two chapters show how this school of thought has given rise, in the past decade, to a radically different view of

-symmetries and laws of nature which is in harmony with the world view of modern physics described so far and which is in perfect agreement with Eastern philosophy.
+In contrast to the ‘static’ symmetry approach, there has always been a ‘dynamic’ school of thought which does not regard the particle patterns as fundamental features of nature, but attempts to understand them as a consequence of the dynamic nature and essential interrelation of the subatomic world.
+The remaining two chapters show how this school of thought has given rise, in the past decade, to a radically different view of symmetries and laws of nature which is in harmony with the world view of modern physics described so far and which is in perfect agreement with Eastern philosophy.